top of page

 When to use the card

-Carry or share this card when an NDI patient may be away from their regular caregiver or medical team, including:
+People with NDI / AVP-R can become dehydrated quickly without access to water — especially during illness, travel, surgery, hospitalization, or emergency care.
+Carry or share the card whenever the patient may be away from their regular caregiver or medical team, including:

 • Emergency room visits